cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

-Run the command below and modifying the *replicas* property value under the *spec* property.
-You can also edit the deployment configuration via the Kubernetes dashboard.
+Run the command below to edit the deployment configuration.
+Alternatively, you can edit the deployment configuration via the Kubernetes dashboard.

 ```
 kubectl edit deployment/dep-provider
 ```

+Modify the *replicas* property value under the *spec* property.

 ```
 # Please edit the object below.
 Lines beginning with a '#' will be ignored,